 What is Tramadol?

-Tramadol is a potent prescription pain-killer that in a sense hijacks the central nervous system to alleviate and eliminate severe pain.
+Tramadol is a potent prescription painkiller that, in a sense, hijacks the central nervous system to alleviate and eliminate severe pain.
 Usually prescribed in the form of tablets or capsules, Tramadol is intended to treat chronic pain.
-However, its intoxicating properties in elevated doses make tramadol addiction of risk to any who are prescribed.
-The drug’s ability to replace anxiety with a sensation of sheer relaxation makes its intoxicating properties at risk of addiction and abuse.
+However, its intoxicating properties in elevated doses make tramadol addiction a risk to any who are prescribed.
+The drug’s ability to replace anxiety with a sensation of sheer relaxation puts its intoxicating properties at risk of addiction and abuse.
+It raises the amount of the brain’s feel-good neurotransmitters, serotonin and norepinephrine, encouraging people to continue taking it since it makes them feel “happy all day.”
 Furthermore, if carelessly disregarded, tramadol addiction not only poses a threat to yourself but to anybody with access to your prescriptions.

 What are the Effects of Tramadol on the Body?